MicrosoftDocs/azure-devops-docs/docs/accounts/account-management.md

 ### Manage team projects, project collections, reports, and project portals

 >[!NOTE]
->For Team Services, the account corresponds to a project collection, and tasks associated with managing the account are listed under [Account setup (Team Services)](#account-setup).
+>For VSTS, the account corresponds to a project collection, and tasks associated with managing the account are listed under [Account setup (VSTS)](#account-setup).
 >
 >Tasks associated with managing project collections, reports, dashboards, and SharePoint web portals are valid for TFS only.